 2. Indulge in purifying hair spa treatment

-For additional protection against dandruff, indulge in a scalp-purifying treatment, especially professional salon-based hair spa treatments.
+For additional protection against dandruff, indulge in a scalp-purifying treatment, especially a professional salon-based hair spa for dandruff.
 These sessions will help you effectively remove dandruff and flakes from your scalp and hair.

 The next section of this guide on dandruff vs. dry scalp unfolds the causes of dry, flaky, or itchy scalp, its symptoms, and treatment.
 Read on!